davidsblog/radioApiNim/README.md

 **NOTE:** this will _not_ start radioApi when the device boots.

 ## Dependencies
-Before running on OpenWrt, some packages are needed.
+Before running on LEDE or OpenWrt, some packages are needed.

+Do an update first:
+`opkg update`

 Add the realtime extensions library:
 `opkg install librt`